ambiot/amb1_sdk/project/realtek_amebaz_va0_example/example_sources/pm_deepsleep/readme.txt

 It can be easily measure power consumption in normal mode and deep sleep mode before/after push the putton.

-NOTE:Before trigger device enter deep sleep mode, should connect PA_5 to GND to avoid incorrectly waking up by floating
+NOTE:Before trigger device enter deep sleep mode, should connect PA_5 to GND to avoid incorrectly waking up by floating¡£ To change the wakepin, need to config the dsleep_wakepin_config[] in rtl8710b_dsleepcfg.c